Cydalima perspectalis: Control measures

-Synthetic insecticides such as cypermethrin and deltamethrin are efficient, but must be thoroughly applied inside the bush and under leaves.
-Natural pyrethrin insecticides, extracted from Chrysanthemum and mixed with colza oil, can also be used.
-Spinosad, based on chemical compounds found in a bacterium, is also efficient.

-Bacillus thuringiensis ssp. kurstaki is a bacterium which produces an insect-specific endotoxin which perforates the caterpillars' gut lining, leading to paralysis and death.

-Nematodes also have an action on the digestive system of larvae (difficult to adopt on this moth).

 Pheromone traps (attracting adult males) are able to prevent impregnation of adult females and therefore control the severity of the damage.
 A more important proportion of sterile eggs is deposited by adult females.
-The selectivity of the pheromone is very good and useful indigenous species are not attracted.
+The selectivity of the pheromone is very good, and useful indigenous species are not attracted.
 Pheromone traps must be in place from March–April to October–November.

+Bacillus thuringiensis kurstaki is a bacterium which produces an insect-specific endotoxin which perforates the caterpillars' gut lining, leading to paralysis and death.

+Nematodes also have an action on the digestive system of larvae (difficult to adopt on this moth).

+Insecticides are not very useful, as they could be a potential waste of resources if these are unwarranted, and there are also secondary harmful effects.
+Some may even kill beneficial mites on the plants that keep plant feeding mites in check.

 Insecticide, Bacillus and nematode treatments must be repeated three times at an interval of about ten days, because they mostly affect young larvae.
+Synthetic insecticides such as cypermethrin and deltamethrin are efficient, but must be thoroughly applied inside the bush and under leaves.
+Natural pyrethrin insecticides, extracted from Chrysanthemum and mixed with colza oil, can also be used.
+Spinosad, based on chemical compounds found in a bacterium, is also efficient.

 The species has become widespread in London and surrounding areas and has been ranked as a top garden pest in Great Britain.
-The Royal Horticultural Society provides an on-line survey to keep track of the pest.
+The Royal Horticultural Society provides an online survey to keep track of the pest.